splunk/splunk-connect-for-snmp/docs/configuration/deployment-configuration.md

 More information about the concept of `resources` can be found in the [kuberentes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ### Update Inventory and Profile
-Inventory and profiles in `values.yaml` is quite expensive from Splunk Connect for SNMP perspective.
+Inventory and profiles in `values.yaml` is quite expensive from the Splunk Connect for SNMP perspective.
-It required several checks before applying changes.
+It requires several checks before applying changes.
 SC4SNMP was designed to prevent changes in inventory and profiles task more often than every 5 min.

 When changing inventory or profile need to be applied in `values.yaml` following steps need to be done: